techiediaries/techiediaries/_posts/2017/2017-5-13-ionic-fingerprint-authentication-android-ios.md

 %}

-In this tutorial, we are going to cover how to add Fingerprint authentication to Ionic 4/Angular apps for Android and iOS so let's get started .
+In this tutorial, we are going to cover how to add Fingerprint authentication to Ionic 5/Angular apps for Android and iOS so let's get started.

-We are going to use Ionic CLI 4 and Ionic 4 but the steps can be also applied to Ionic 3 projects.
+We are going to use Ionic CLI 5 and Ionic 5 but the steps can be also applied to Ionic 4 projects.

-## Generating a new Ionic project
+## Generating a new Ionic 5 Project

-Open up your terminal on Linux/MAC systems or command prompt on Windows and type the following to generate a new Ionic 4/Angular project :
+Open up your terminal on Linux/MAC systems or command prompt on Windows and type the following to generate a new Ionic 5/Angular project:

     ionic start fingerprint-demo blank --type=angular

+## Installing the Cordova and Ionic Native Fingerprint Plugins

-Next navigate inside project directory and add both the Cordova plugin for fingerprint authentication and its Ionic native wrapper:
+Next navigate inside project directory and add both the Cordova plugin for fingerprint authentication and its Ionic Native 5 wrapper:

     cd fingerprint-demo
     ionic cordova plugin add cordova-plugin-fingerprint-aio --save
     npm install --save @ionic-native/fingerprint-aio

-Next lets add it the the list of providers.
+Next let's add it the the list of providers.
 Go ahead open your project with a text editor.
 We are using Visual Studio Code:

     code .

+## Adding the Fingerprint Functionality

 Now open <em>src/app/app.module.ts</em> and import the native wrapper for fingerprint auth and add it: